zenml-io/blog.zenml.io/_posts/2022-08-02-zero-twelve-zero-release.md

 * Per-step resource configuration by @schustmi in https://github.com/zenml-io/zenml/pull/794
 * Scoped secrets by @stefannica in https://github.com/zenml-io/zenml/pull/803
 * Adjust examples and docs to new pipeline and step fetching syntax by @fa9r in https://github.com/zenml-io/zenml/pull/795

-## 🙌 Community Contributions

-We received several new community contributions during this release cycle.
-Here's everybody who contributed towards this release:

 ## 👩‍💻 Contribute to ZenML!